novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 Aside from the 2.5 times population difference, Japan is a better market for selling music in terms of the music market and copyright awareness.

-Would Son Joong-ui understand even this?
+Would Son Jung-yi understand even this?

 “Then, can we bring in 【Jungle Music】 to our 【Software Bank】 once again?”